adanieljohnson/SWP_student_writing_guide/docs/003-TableOfContents.md

 # Table of Contents {-}

-The links take you to specific Sections and Chapters.
+The links take you to specific chapters.
 If you get lost, the Table of Contents always is on the left side of the screen.

 * [Part 1: How Scientific Literature Works](#goals100)
     + [Goals of Scientific Writing](#goals100)